Burns

 Login to favorite or comment on the article

-The 2019-2023 HPP Funding Opportunity Announcement (FOA) requires Healthcare Coalitions (HCCs) to develop a complementary coalition-level burn annex to their base medical surge/trauma mass casualty response plan.
+The 2019-2023 HPP Funding Opportunity Announcement (FOA) requires Healthcare Coalitions (HCCs) to develop a coalition-level burn annex to their base medical surge/trauma mass casualty response plan.
 This burn-focused operational annex template can be tailored by coalitions to complement their response plans.

 Login to favorite or comment on the article